swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 #### Cancellation

-It is possible to query for cancellation from within a synchronous task, e.g. while iterating over a loop and wanting to check if we should abort its execution by using the static `Task.isCancelled` function:
+It is possible to query for cancellation from within a synchronous task, e.g. while iterating over a loop and wanting to check if we should abort its execution by using the static `Task.isCancelled` property:

 ```swift
 extension Task {